JakeSidSmith/tsurl/README.md

 }
 ```

-It's sensible to wrap your deconstruct call in a try/catch as if the URL doesn't match the schema previously provided, then this will throw an error.
+It's sensible to wrap your deconstruct calls in a try/catch as if the URL doesn't match the schema previously provided, then this will throw an error.
+Unfortunately there's no way to check that the URL provided will match the schema at compile time.

 ## Example with query params and type casting